Vendor compliance

 Why continuous screening matters

 A clean OIG exclusion search today does not prove compliance next month.
-Healthcare providers, government contractors, and staffing firms need recurring SAM exclusion search—not a one-time spreadsheet note.
+Healthcare providers, government contractors, and staffing firms need recurring screening—not a one-time spreadsheet note.

 - One-time OIG exclusion search at onboarding does not satisfy recurring screening requirements

-- SAM exclusion records change; annual checks miss months of exposure
+- Exclusion records change; annual checks miss months of exposure

 - Spreadsheet logs lack disposition history when potential matches appear